Archives

 Myth#06: If you drive a car, then you can’t complain about oil and gas.

+To say this is the same as saying we have no right to advocate for better healthcare while using hospitals.
+Or we cannot lobby for better forest management policies while living in a wooden house.
 There is no hypocrisy in using fossil fuels while working to end them.
 The force that brings harm to the world and our children is the attitude of continuing to do destructive things just because “that’s the way we’ve always done them.”

 Myth#05: Our economy needs shale gas